We're celebrating a new year and new skills, by offering a 21% discount off all courses and collections at checkout! ✨

 October 8th 2019

-This is part 2 of our 4-part Skill Up guide on career goals, where we reset some common perceptions on effective goal setting and break apart how to think about goals in a creative way, for creative people.
-Part 1 is here if you missed it.
+This is part 2 of our 4-part series on career goals, where we reset some common perceptions on effective goal setting and break apart how to think about goals in a creative way, for creative people.
 Today, we're diving deeper to explore the foundation of it all: you.
 We'll also explore the different ways to think about goals so that you can harness their power to drive momentum and progress.

 There seemed to be a cultural fetish for hoarding not too many years ago, more recently replaced by a cultural fetish for sparking joy, courtesy of Marie Kondo.
 Two opposite concepts held by the same thread: that our belongings are intertwined with self.
 I take our fascination and fervour as a metaphor for a very positive force shaping our lives today: proactive aspiration aka deciding exactly what you want and going for it, an opposite approach to hoarding and being afraid to let go of the past or circumstance.